4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content

-Women life coaches and business owners tend to agonize when they don’t feel as though they’ve created perfect marketing content.
+Sadly, the pursuit of perfection is alive and well.
+Women life coaches and business owners, tend to agonize when they don’t feel as though they’ve created perfect marketing content.

 I also love reading novels by the esteemed author Ann Patchett…more on that later.

-Back to the juicy convos: When the topic of putting content out there comes up, it breaks my heart when new coaches say…
+Back to the meaty convos: When the topic of putting content “out there” comes up, it breaks my heart when new coaches say…

-These caring entrepreneurs go on to explain how perfectionism (and it’s cousin self-doubt) combine to gum up their content creation efforts:
+These caring entrepreneurs go on to explain how the inner critic, perfectionism (and it’s cousin self-doubt) combine to gum up their content creation efforts:

 How do I know if my content is good enough to post?